wing5wong/artisan-whs-static/source/_events/2024-06-10_sports-photos.md

 ---
-title: Sports Photos
+title: Sports & Cultural Photos
 date: 2024-08-08T00:37:00.000Z
 ---
-Team/Sports Photos taken on Thursday 8 August in the School Hall.
+Sports & Cultural Photos are Thursday 8 August in the School Hall.

+ALL students if not wearing their sports uniform for photos MUST be in full winter uniform for their photo.

+Girls - Green Tartan skirt or black pants, white blouse & tie, stockings and black shoes
+Boys - Black long pants, white long sleeve shirt & tie or grey/black shorts with white polo.

+It is important our teams look uniformed for the photos.

+Thanks

+*Mrs Murphy
+Director of Sport*